isabel-dixon29/Chem501_project_Isabel_and_Abigail/README.md

 <h1>What's New</h1>
 <p>
-We have now added a module (edit_metadata.py) that allows users to search, update, & save metadata of an completed experiment using the experiment ID with a GUI!
+We have now added a module (edit_metadata.py) that allows users to search, update, & save metadata of a completed experiment using the experiment ID with a GUI!
 </p>